North Wildwood, New Jersey: Local government

 North Wildwood operates under the City form of municipal government, which is used in 15 municipalities (of the 564) statewide.
 Under this form of government, the council functions as a legislative body: it passes ordinances and approves the appointments of the mayor.
 The mayor, as executive, is responsible for administrative functions and appointment of all officials.
 The governing body is comprised of a mayor and a city council.
 The mayor serves a four-year term of office.
-The city council is comprised of seven members, of which six members are elected from wards for three-year terms on a staggered basis and one at-large councilmember is elected for a two-year term.
+The city council includes seven members, of which six members are elected from wards for three-year terms on a staggered basis and one at-large councilmember is elected for a two-year term.
 Members of the governing body are selected in partisan voting as part of the November general election.

 As of 2023, the mayor is Republican Patrick T. Rosenello, whose term of office ends December 31, 2025.
-Members of the City Council are Council President Salvatore T. Zampirri Sr. (R, 2023; at-large), Margaret Anne "Peggy" Bishop (R, 2022; 1st Ward), David J. Del Conte (R, 2023; 1st Ward), James F. Kane (R, 2024; 1st Ward), Edwin W. Koehler (R, 2022; 2nd Ward), Joseph V. Rullo (R, 2024; 2nd Ward) and Kellyann Tolomeo (R, 2023; 2nd Ward).
+Members of the City Council are Council President Salvatore T. Zampirri Sr. (R, 2023; at-large), Margaret Anne "Peggy" Bishop (R, 2025; 1st Ward), David J. Del Conte (R, 2023; 1st Ward), James F. Kane (R, 2024; 1st Ward), Edwin W. Koehler (R, 2025; 2nd Ward), Joseph V. Rullo (R, 2024; 2nd Ward) and Kellyann Tolomeo (R, 2023; 2nd Ward).

 In January 2014, the city council chose Joseph Rullo from among three names nominated by the Republican municipal committee to fill the vacant second ward seat of Patrick Rosenello, who vacated the seat earlier that month when he took office as mayor.